 But if you are someone who likes to ask the hard questions, who likes to dig and search and discover by yourself, then no, you will only end up walking away with a bloody nose.
 Again and again.
 You will find yourself becoming increasingly frustrated with the growing number of blatant contradictions and the pat answers offered by the emotional mob of people who will start attacking your character and integrity when they can’t answer your questions anymore.

 If you don’t have any unanswered questions, then I can assure you, you have simply just not asked the right questions yet.
-This article might help 😉

 Do I Hate Christianity?
 No. But I hate the way it made me dig in my heels for nearly three decades, thinking that my religion had the monopoly on God.
 Any other views out there were just plain, dead wrong, because my religion had all the answers!

 I am not put off by people who practice Christianity, as long as they can keep an open mind as well.
-My own boss at work is a very “strong” Christian and he still often prays for me, even laying his hands on me from time to time.
+My old boss at work was a very “strong” Christian and he still often prays for me, even laying his hands on me from time to time.
 He cares, and that’s what matters.
 I still believe the universe can express itself through Christianity to some degree, just as it can through many other expressions.
 It may very well be that this “expression” is much more compatible with some people than with others.
-I gave it my best shot, and it didn’t work for me.
+I gave it my best shot, but it didn’t work for me.

 I no longer view a “strong faith” as a sign of maturity, but instead highly respect people who are willing to admit that their view may not be the only one that exists.
 I have learned to also hold “very loosely” onto my own views and am open and willing to learn from just about anybody – I’m actually quite a pleasant person to talk with if you get to know me 🙂